marmelab/connect-four-reboot/apps/cli/Readme.md

 You have two solutions to run the cli game:

-- using monorepo commands (please read connect-four-reboot/Readme.md)
+- using monorepo commands (as described in the [specifc Readme.md file of the monorepo](../../Readme.md)
 - using cli app commands:

 To run a game with a started not empty board, you need to provide a json file to load an initial state of the game board. (please read part 'How to use it with a given json file'):